jondot/ReactNativeKatas/docs/kata_builders.md

 1. Initially add it as the first kata.
 This way you don't have to go through all others before hitting yours.
 2. Build the solution first, then invert.
-If your kata is named "Spacing"
+If your kata is named "Spacing":

 ```
   // Test should come first, but for working on the kata, invert: